IvanTorchio/IvanTorchio/README.md

-👋Greetings, I'm @IvanTorchio, I'm in high school studying computer science, the main language I'm studying is C#.
+👋Greetings, I'm @IvanTorchio, I'm aiming to be a programmer, right now I'm in the high school ITI Ettore Majorana studying computer science, the main language I'm studying is C#.

 ## ❗Interested in: